Sydney Sippe: Family

-In December 1915, Sippe married Mabel Frances D'Arcy, only child of Gerald d'Arcy of Dublin; they had two children, Angela and James, and four grandchildren.
-They subsequently separated, and were divorced in 1933 on the grounds of her adultery with a Greek man.
+On 9 December 1915, Sippe married Mabel Frances D'Arcy, only child of Gerald d'Arcy of Dublin, at the Roman Catholic Church of the Assumption, Warwick Street, London; the bride was given away by Lord Athlumney.
+They had two children, Angela and James, and four grandchildren.
+They subsequently separated, and were divorced in 1933 on the grounds of her adultery with a Greek man; the divorce was reported as far afield as Singapore and Australia.